 Doctor Who commenced on BBC Prime on Saturday, 28 January 1995, at 5:30pm (only two days after the channel was launched).
 The first story was Spearhead from Space.
-(None of the William Hartnell or Patrick Troughton stories aired.)
+(None of the black and white William Hartnell or Patrick Troughton stories aired.)

 The screening schedule meant that episodes aired four times per week - initially on the Saturday, at 5:30pm, with a repeat on Sunday at 3:15pm, then again on the Thursday evening at 6:30 or 7:30pm, with the last repeat on Friday morning (usually 1:00am).
 Sometimes, the early morning Friday episodes were not available in Africa.
 As screenings progressed, the days on which the repeats occurred changed, sometimes Mondays (at 10:30pm), Wednesday, Thursdays, Fridays or twice on the Saturday.